Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • organ atrophy;

-• vasodilation collapse (vasodilation, inappropriate to the mass of circulating blood);
+• vasodilation collapse (dilation of blood vessels that does not correspond to the mass of circulating blood);

 • high vascular permeability;